simongregersen/thyultra/content.en/about.md

 - **100 miles**: GPS unit or watch

-On the **24 km** course it is mandatory to bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid station.
+On the **24 km** course it is mandatory to bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid stations.

 There are no mandatory equipment requirements on the **12 km** course.

 We strongly advice all participants to check the weather forecast and dress accordingly.
-The race area is remote in places and vehicle access can be limited.
-You should prepare for having to wait a while for help to reach you should the need arise.
+The course is remote in places and vehicle access can be limited.
+You may have to wait a while for help to reach you, should the need arise.

 {{< hint info >}}

 It is strictly necessary to bring **a headlamp** on the 50 miles and 100 miles courses.
 The sun rises around 07:00 and sets at 19:30.
+Plan your race and equipment accordingly.

 {{< /hint >}}